HubTou/PyLists4C/DOC.md

 ```
 :warning: This only works on *homogeneous* LISTs.
 Else a NULL pointer will be returned.

+:warning: The size of all STRING values is set to the longest one.

 See the example use just below.

 ### listFromArray()